awnonbhowmik/awnonbhowmik/README.md

 * 🌍  I'm based in Paterson, NJ
 * 🖥️  See my portfolio at [my personal site](https://awnon.netlify.app/)
 * ✉️  You can contact me at [my email](mailto:awnonbhowmik256@gmail.com)
-* 🤝  I'm open to collaborating on Projects related to Mathematics, Cryptography, etc
+* 🤝  I'm open to collaborating on Projects related to Mathematics, Data Analytics, Cryptography, etc
 * ⚡  I occasionally write answers to mathematical problems on Quora and Mathematics StackExchange

 ### Skills